-File your return and pay any tax due:
+File your return and pay any tax due by one of these dates:

-- By April 15, 2024, for the 2023 calendar year, or - By the 15th day of the fourth month following the close of the fiscal year if you file on a fiscal year basis
+- By April 15, 2025, for the 2024 calendar year, - By the 15th day of the fourth month following the close of the fiscal year if you file on a fiscal year basis

 Idaho doesn't require estimated tax payments.

-You can prepay at any time at tax.idaho.gov/epay or by mailing your payment with Form 51.
+You can prepay at any time.
+See ways to pay electronically at tax.idaho.gov/epay, or mail your payment with Form 51.